 Today, we will take a look at the top 5 benefits of sending hazardous waste to Mexico for recycling and discuss why it might be the best solution for your company.

-The idea that you could legally transport any form of waste let alone hazardous waste into Mexico, for most generators or transportation companies, was a myth for many years.
+The idea that you could legally transport any form of waste let alone Transporting Hazardous Waste To Mexico, for most generators or transportation companies, was a myth for many years.

 The reality is quite different.